Home » English Article » Udio vs Suno (Dec 2025 Update): Vocals, Editors, Stems, Pricing & Legal Changes

 Category Suno (2025) Udio (2025)

-Core idea Finish fast with in-browser control Chase vocal realism and harmonic polish
+Core idea Finish fast with in-browser control and stems Chase vocal realism and harmonic polish with cheap A/B takes

-Editing Song Editor (Replace / Extend / Crop) Sessions + Extend/Remix — producer-style iteration
+Editing Song Editor (Replace / Extend / Crop) on a timeline Sessions + Create/Extend/Remix/Inpaint/Edit — producer-style iteration

 Pricing Analysis: Value for Different User Types